Wenshan Baozhong Tea

 Harvest: Sustainably harvested in small batches.
 Spring 2018.
 Pinglin, Taiwan.

 Wenshan Baozhong Tea has a pure character, in that the tea leaves undergo very little processing after being harvested.
-Like all Oolongs, the basic steps of solar withering, indoor withering and oxidation, and tumble heating are involved.
+Like all Oolongs, the basic steps of withering, oxidation, and tumble heating are involved.
 But the level of oxidation for making Baozhong Tea is relatively minimal, about 10-15%.
 Baozhong is also an unroasted type of Oolong.

 Beyond this, the leaves are only slightly curled after the tumble heating/cease oxidation stage, then dried.
 This allows the leaves to maintain more of their structural integrity, both visually and in terms of the chemical compounds within the leaf.
 In this respect, Baozhong is more similar to Green Tea or White Tea, in that the leaves are not compressed, and tightly rolled as with other Oolongs, and they are not bruised as with Black Tea.